prometheusresearch/baseline-codebase/src/rex.mart/test/test_quota.rst

     >>> mc3()
     Traceback (most recent call last):
         ...
-    Error: Creating a "some_more_data" Mart for "quotaguy" would exceed their quota
+    rex.core.Error: Creating a "some_more_data" Mart for "quotaguy" would exceed their quota